Joacohbc/goto/README.md

 ### Add new path

-To add a new *gpath* requiere a Path and a Abbreviation:
+To add a new *gpath* require a Path and a Abbreviation:

 ```bash
 # This command add the current directory(the "Path") to the gpaths file with